Welcome to today's edition of the Rush 24-7 podcast.

 NBC News execs had counseled Brian Williams to stop telling the lie.

-He's not even gonna be reprimanded.
+He's not even going to be reprimanded.

 He has the full support of NBC News.